 Johanna Johansson on Using Customer-driven Content Marketing to Drive Business Growth

 In today's highly competitive marketplace, businesses need to be laser-focused on understanding and meeting the needs of their customers.
-Apart from being an effective way to increase sales, it can also help you to anticipate changes in the market and adapt your business accordingly.
+Apart from being an effective way to increase sales, having a customer-driven strategy can also help you to anticipate changes in the market and adapt your business accordingly.
 The importance of customer-driven marketing cannot be overstated but what does it take to build a strategy that caters to your consumers?

 Here are some excerpts.

 After I finished my Masters at the University of Edinburgh, I wanted to become a copywriter in advertising.
-I moved to New York with the idea of joining an advertising agency, becoming an ad copywriter, doing Super Bowl ads, and all that great stuff.
-With the startup world booming, I got an internship and here I am today, ten years later, working for B2B tech startups.
+I moved to New York with the idea of joining an advertising agency and becoming an ad copywriter doing Super Bowl ads, and all that great stuff.
+With the startup world booming, I got an internship and here I am today, 10 years later, working for B2B tech startups.
 I fell into the startup world almost by chance, but it was a really good fit for me.
 I was always working for small startups, so I had a lot of say.
 I was very autonomous and independent in my work, so I've always run my own content show, which is something I've really enjoyed.
-I had a lot of freedom with the strategy, direction, etc.
+I had a lot of freedom with strategy, direction, etc.